adrianbienias/osems/README.md

 ## TODOs

 - [ ] Add fully fledged documentation (using https://nextra.site/)
-- [ ] Add instruction for using https://aws.amazon.com/ses/

-- [ ] Create a landing page with waiting list for a video course about building this app
+- [ ] Create a landing page with waiting list for a video course about building this app (at osems.dev)

 ---

+- [ ] Allow to add/edit/delete contacts through UI
 - [ ] Record demo video showing how OSEMS works and how to use it (in Polish and English language)
 - [ ] Dockerize the app
 - [ ] Handle resubscribing (signup again after unsubscribing)